 You can customize the sections, like adding new blocks each day, and then drill down into those blocks to detail each agenda item.
 You can also add a discussion, and tag another user from your team to bring it to their attention.

 The board method flows in when you look at items marked across the days in the week.
 You can either check out your scheduled agenda items or move to different days to schedule them.
 The Archive tab lets you keep items out of view.

 Traveling can be fun, but planning a trip is a different story.
 In fact, it can feel overwhelming, especially for frequent travelers.
 That’s where this Notion Travel Planner comes in handy.

 This template helps you create your itinerary and travel plans in a very intuitive and visually attractive way.
 You can track various high-level items like flights, accommodations, places to visit, things to do, etc.

-The template lets you also export your itinerary as a pdf page and email to your friends and family in one click.
+The template lets you also export your itinerary as a pdf page and email it to your friends and family with one click.

 This template comes with the Board view, which has ToDo, Doing, and Done blocks.
 This gives you a sense of direction and task that tells you which are open and which ones are in different stages.

 Just like the Journal Template, you can sort, filter your goals based on tags, and create dates, and properties.